-COMMON APPLICATION PITFALLS
+14.10 COMMON APPLICATION PITFALLS

 Failure to write all register locations when using extended control mode.
-When using the serial interface, all 3 user registers must be written at least once with the default or desired values before calibration and subsequent use of the ADC.
-Once all registers have been written once, other desired settings can be loaded.
+When using the serial interface, all 8 user registers must be written at least once with the default or desired values before calibration and subsequent use of the ADC.
+In addition, the first write to the DES Enable register (Dh) must load the default value (0x3FFFh).
+Once all registers have been written once, other desired settings, including enabling DES can be loaded.